xiaocanli/xiaocanli.github.io/_pages/cv.md

 * DPP Student Travel Grant Award for 56th Annual Meeting of APS Division of Plasma Physics, APS, 2014

 ## Service and Professional Membership
-* Referee for ApJ, ApJL, MNRAS, JGR, GRL, PoP, Astrophysics and Space Sciences, Solar Physics, Plasma Science and Technology, Galaxies
+* Referee for ApJ, ApJL, ApJS, MNRAS, JGR, GRL, PoP, Astrophysics and Space Sciences, Solar Physics, Plasma Science and Technology, Galaxies
 * Organizer of the 2019 workshop on "Magnetic Reconnection and Particle Acceleration in Solar Flares"
 * Session Chair for 2018 AGU Fall Meeting (sessions: SH11D and SH14A)